angeluzunov10/angeluzunov10/README.md

 # 💫 About Me:
-Currently learning Python, Django, PostgreSQL, HTML & CSS and JavaScript.
+Hello!
+I'm Angel!
+It's a pleasure that you have decided to stalk my GitHub account. 🤪 Have some skills in Python, Django, PostgreSQL, HTML & CSS and JavaScript. 🐍 Now I'm learning Software Engineering and DevOps practices.
+Next educational stop is Containers and Cloud. 📦☁️

 ## 🌐 Socials: